LuffyKudo/LuffyKudo/README.md

 I am LuffyKudo. 🏴‍☠️🔎

-I love playing boardgames and currently, I create userstyles for board and pieces to be used on Lichess, Lishogi and Lidraughts.
+I love playing tabletop games and currently, I create userstyles for board and pieces to be used on Lichess, Lishogi and Lidraughts.

 ## Themes Created
 ### ♘Chess♞ (Lichess.org)